 While traditional fax has lasted over the years due to its security measures, cloud fax brings those measures into the twenty-first century.
 Sfax provides a range of physical, organizational and administrative procedures designed to keep users’ data as safe and secure as possible.
 From firewalls and limited physical access to comprehensive training, Sfax is HIPAA-compliant, giving users peace of mind that any sensitive information they transmit will be protected and delivered directly to the intended recipient.

 With many organizations undergoing business abroad or on other sides of the country, there is often the need for travel.
 Traditional fax machines are therefore completely impractical, and the nature of the information may require more security than a simple email.

 Solution: On-the-go faxing from mobile devices

 The availability of cloud fax on mobile devices such as smartphones and tablets means the service can be accessed on the move.
 This gives users the ability to send, receive, and digitally sign faxes in airports, on the train, at home, or anywhere else there is access to the internet.
-Whether you are self-employed or part of a hundred-strong enterprise, cloud fax is a necessity for your business.
+Whether you are self-employed or part of a hundred-strong enterprise, cloud internet fax is a necessity for your business.

 Problem 4: Physical space

 With more and more people working from home and not everyone having the luxury of a home office, fax machines can often be a bulky and impractical use of space.
 As well as the machine itself, the system requires spare paper and ink which must all be stored – often in a small space.

 Solution: Send and receive faxes online with cloud fax